nuls-io/devsite/docs/Docs/c_chain_box.md

 * [Nulstar Module Specification](https://github.com/nuls-io/Nulstar/blob/master/Documents/Nulstar%20-%20Documentation%20-%20Module%20Specification.pdf)
 * [Basic Module Interface Document](#doclist)

-### Get module development templates for various development languages
+### Get Module Development Templates for Various Development Languages
 In theory, as long as the connection is established between the business module and another module using the websocket, information can be exchanged between the two modules according to the agreed protocol.
 In order to reduce the difficulty of module development, NULS provides quick start templates for java, with the intention of providing other language templates in the future.
 Developers only need to use a template.
 The development of the business module can be completed by inserting specific business logic code at  specified locations in the template.

 All template can be listed using the tools script.